 Why do people consume them?
 Because they’re a convenient way to get protein in one’s diet.
-What’s protein?
+What is protein?
 A key macronutrient that’s in charge of both sustaining and building muscle mass.
 It is a primary element of the function of living bodies.
 Without protein?
 Hasta la vista, baby – we’d be unable to survive.
 We couldn’t rebuild our bodies’ muscle, tissue, or organs.
 We couldn’t function.
 We NEED protein.
 But ingesting protein in isolation (whether it be from protein powder or say… chicken breasts) won’t magically ‘work’ to build new muscle mass.
-Without SERIOUS resistance training work at the gym, protein is just… food.
-Just food.
+Without serious resistance training work at the gym, protein is just… food.

 The reason people ask whether they ‘work’ is because they’ve been lied to.
 They’ve been misled into thinking that protein powders are somehow ‘magical.’
-That anyone wanting to sculpt an Adonis-like physique NEEDS them.
-Companies selling protein supplements market them as the ‘solution’ to anyone wanting to build a lean body.
-They sell a dream as the problem and their products as the solution.
-They say, “you want to get in shape?
-Build a ‘beach body,’ then you HAVE to buy our power – you NEED it.”
+That anyone wanting to sculpt a god-like physique NEEDS them.

-Of course, you NEED protein to sustain – and build – muscle mass so taking in extra protein, from whichever source you prefer, is beneficial.
+Of course, you need protein to sustain – and build – muscle mass so taking in extra protein, from whichever source you prefer, is beneficial.
 Extra protein CAN (when smartly ingested alongside resistance training) help you gain muscle.
 Equally, when coupled with resistance training, extra protein can yield greater fat loss.
 But that’s any protein – not JUST powders.
 That’s protein from wherever you prefer to get it.
 And that’s alongside resistance training.
-Without YOU putting in the work, protein alone, no matter where it comes from, won’t give you a Hulk-like figure.
-Unlike what a lot of people (women especially) think!
-I can (and very often do!) go ON AND ON AND ON about this because I think it matters.
-To women especially!
-They have been the worst ‘hit’ by the marketing campaigns of protein companies that equate regular protein powder to muscle.
-Far too many women actually believe it!
-That either protein = muscle.
-I’ve experienced this first hand, when handing out samples of our ready-made Powdered foods to members of the general public.
-Couples will come up and only the man reaches out to sample what we’re dishing out because the woman ‘doesn’t want to get bulky.’
-Huh?
+Without you putting in the work, protein alone, no matter where it comes from, won’t give you a Hulk-like figure.